ReubenBond/reubenbond.github.io/input/posts/2017-Oct-30-setting-up-wyam.md

 Tags: ['Wyam', 'Visual Studio Online', 'Blog']
 ---

 Here goes nothing!
 This blog is built with [Dave Glick's](https://twitter.com/daveaglick) [Wyam](https://wyam.io/) static site generator and deployed from a git repo in Visual Studio Online to GitHub Pages.

-Here's how I set it up.
+Here's how to set up something similar.

-# Preamble: Requirements
+# Prerequisites
  * A Visual Studio Online repository for your blog source.
    * You could have also VSO pull the source from GitHub or somewhere else instead, but I haven't covered that here.
  * A GitHub repository which will serve the compiled output via GitHub Pages.